 Australia Increases Security Procedures without Banning Electronics

-On April 4th, Australia announced that it would be upping screening measures for flights originating from Dubai and Abu Dubai in the United Arab Emirates, as well as from Doha in Qatar.
+On April 4th, Australia announced that it would be upping screening measures for flights originating from Dubai and Abu Dhabi in the United Arab Emirates, as well as from Doha in Qatar.
 Airlines impacted by the new security measures include Qatar Airways, Qantas Airways, Emirates, and Etihad.

 The measure went into effect on Thursday, April 6th.
 Passengers and their luggage are subject to random explosive detection screening at the boarding gates of impacted flights.
 Targeted electronics screening may also be conducted at this time.
 However, passengers will be able to retain possession of their devices in the cabin and will not be forced to pack devices in checked luggage.